ijmarshall/robotsearch/README.md

 [Marshall I, Storr AN, Kuiper J, Thomas J, Wallace BC.
 Machine Learning for Identifying Randomized Controlled Trials: an evaluation and practitioner's guide.
 Res Syn Meth.
 2018. https://doi.org/10.1002/jrsm.1287](https://doi.org/10.1002/jrsm.1287)

+We offer RobotSearch free of charge, but we'd be most grateful if you would cite us if you use it.
+We're academics, and thrive on links and citations!
+Getting RobotSearch widely used and cited helps us obtain the funding to maintain the project and make RobotSearch better.

+It also makes your methods transparent to your readers, and not least we'd love to see where RobotSearch is used! :)

 ## The easy way

 For most people, we encourage you to use RobotSearch via [our website](https://robotsearch.vortext.systems).